 Step 1: Open System Settings by clicking the Apple icon in the desktop’s top left corner.

-Step 2: Tap your Apple ID and open iCloud in the right part of the interface.
+Step 2: Sign in with your Apple ID and open iCloud in the right part of the interface.

 If you finish reading this post, there is no doubt that you have learned more things about iCloud.
 You can learn 5 reasons on the question why your photos take up the Mac storage although you have iCloud.
 Also, you can learn 1 rounded solution on how to move photos from Mac to iCloud using MultCloud.
 3 common methods are offered to you, too.
 They are moving through iCloud.com, System Settings, and the Photos app.

 If you are interested in the first way, it is a good opportunity to start using MultCloud.
-It can not only be used to move photos from local position to iCloud but also be used on Cloud Transfer, Cloud Sync, Cloud Backup, and other useful functions.
-If you have a need to backup iCloud Photos to Google Photos automatically, MultCloud will be your best helper.
+It can not only be used to move photos from local positions to iCloud but also be used on Cloud Transfer, Cloud Sync, Cloud Backup, and other useful functions.
+If you need to backup iCloud Photos to Google Photos automatically, MultCloud will be your best helper.

 How do I remove photos from my Mac but keep them in iCloud?

 To remove photos from your Mac while retaining them in iCloud, enable iCloud Photos and choose "Optimize Mac Storage" in Photos settings.
 This stores full-resolution images in iCloud while using smaller versions on your Mac to save space.

 Will deleting photos from Mac delete from iPhone?

 No, deleting photos from your Mac won't delete them from your iPhone if iCloud Photos is enabled. iCloud syncs changes, so deleting on one device removes them from iCloud but not other linked devices like your iPhone.